 Are there problems with occasional overstepping of authority by the CPC?
 Yes, absolutely!
 First of all, people always make mistakes, and that’s normal.
 It’s not specific to China.
 The blanket censorship law is a typical move by the government because they like to play it safe by having a huge umbrella (err on the side of conservativeness) which they can slowly refine through public feedback and court judgements.
-(The law also came on the heels of the Cybersecurity Law, which went into effect in 2017, and is one of the most frustratingly vague umbrella laws ever and seems to have been deliberately crafted to rely on practical court cases and feedback from the public–and they do listen–to refine it further.)
+(The law also came on the heels of the Cybersecurity Law, which went into effect in 2017, and is one of the most frustratingly vague umbrella laws ever and seems to have been deliberately crafted to rely on practical court cases and feedback from the public–and the government does listen–to refine it further.)
 Another issue is the opaqueness of the law–more transparency about the censorship process needs to be implemented.
 Chinese people know this and so they push back either through the courts or else by testing how far actual censorship goes.

 When it comes to gay content, the unofficial government policy appears to be “thin edge of the wedge”.
 There’s stuff like The Untamed, where you would seriously have to be blind not to see the romance between the two leads (they even kneel in front of the ancestors together and have the infamous wrist grab, not to mention the white rabbits, which are a direct reference to the Chinese god of homosexuality.
 CPC officials are all highly educated and there’s no way they won’t see the gay references), but still vanilla enough that no one will be angry that their child saw it and complain to the government.
 There’s also the recent Alibaba ad featuring a gay couple, which wasn’t censored at all (notice it focuses on family acceptance, quietly educating the older generation on gay rights).